lkilcommons/ssj_auroral_boundary/README.md

 2. [Geospacepy](https://github.com/lkilcommons/geospacepy-lite)
 This is a small python package which provides plotting routines and datetime handling.
 The installation instructions are on the Github page.
-Hopefully soon it will be on PyPI but it hasn't happened yet.

 ## Clone the github repo
 ```